FreshRSS/FreshRSS/Docker/README.md

 ## More deployment options

+### Provide default global settings

+An optional configuration file can be mounted to `/var/www/FreshRSS/data/config.custom.php` to provide custom settings before the FreshRSS setup, on the model of [`config.default.php`](../config.default.php).

+### Provide default user settings

+An optional configuration file can be mounted to `/var/www/FreshRSS/data/config-user.default.php` to provide custom user settings before a user is created, on the model of [`config-user.default.php`](../config-user.default.php).

 ### Custom Apache configuration (advanced users)

 The FreshRSS Docker image uses the [Web server Apache](https://httpd.apache.org/) internally.